In This Issue

 SSIR Completion Updates

 In last month's issue of Around OECTA, a table summarizing the completion of Safe Schools Incident Reports (SSIR) by school by month, over the period of time spanning September 2021 to September 2022, was published and quantified the under-reporting of inappropriate student behaviours within the HWCDSB.
 The data, or the absence thereof, exposes one certain conclusion - we are still on the learning curve when it comes to the SSIR.
-By the numbers, 82% of schools have no, or virtually no, inappropriate student behaviour to report.
-This just doesn't add up.
+By the numbers, 82% of schools have no, or virtually no, inappropriate student behaviour meeting the threshold for reporting.
+This just doesn't add up with the lived experience of our members.

 "Why report?
 Nothing ever gets done about it."
 To be sure, in the absence of reporting, nothing will ever get done to address the increased challenges being faced by education workers in a post-pandemic classroom.
 In a world increasingly driven by evidence-based decision-making, however, these reports are invaluable for the Board and your school's Joint Health and Safety Committee to bring about effective resolutions to the ongoing challenges we face in our classrooms.
 The data collected through each incident report builds upon the case to be made for additional supports for our students.
 Each report filed is yet another contributory data-point toward a greater understanding of the scope of the increased challenges faced by education workers.
 Just as data drives instruction, data drives allocation of resources.